Lal Bahadur Shastri: Economic policies

 Shastri continued Nehru's socialist economic policies with central planning.
-He promoted the White revolution (India) – a national campaign to increase the production and supply of milk – by supporting the Amul milk co-operative of Anand, Gujarat and creating the National Dairy Development Board.
+He promoted the White revolution – a national campaign to increase the production and supply of milk – by supporting the Amul milk co-operative of Anand, Gujarat and creating the National Dairy Development Board.
 He visited Anand on 31 October 1964 for inauguration of the Cattle Feed Factory of Amul at Kanjari.
 As he was keenly interested in knowing the success of this co-operative, he stayed overnight with farmers in a village, and even had dinner with a farmer's family.
-He discussed his wish with Verghese Kurien, then the General Manager of Kaira District Co-operative Milk Producers' Union Ltd (Amul) to replicate this model to other parts of the country for improving the socio-economic conditions of farmers.
+He discussed his wish with Verghese Kurien, then the general manager of Kaira District Co-operative Milk Producers' Union Ltd (Amul) to replicate this model to other parts of the country for improving the socio-economic conditions of farmers.
 As a result of this visit, the National Dairy Development Board (NDDB) was established at Anand in 1965.

 While speaking on the chronic food shortages across the country, Shastri urged people to voluntarily give up one meal so that the food saved could be distributed to the affected populace.
 However, he ensured that he first implemented the system in his own family before appealing to the country.
 He went on air to appeal to his countrymen to skip a meal a week.
 The response to his appeal was overwhelming.
 Even restaurants and eateries downed the shutters on Monday evenings.
 Many parts of the country observed the "Shastri Vrat".
 He motivated the country to maximize the cultivation of food grains by ploughing the lawn himself, at his official residence in New Delhi.
 During the 22-day war with Pakistan in 1965, On 19 October 1965, Shastri gave the seminal 'Jai Jawan Jai Kishan' ("Hail the soldier, Hail the farmer") slogan at Urwa in Allahabad that became a national slogan.
 Underlining the need to boost India's food production, Shastri also promoted the Green Revolution in India in 1965.
 This led to an increase in food grain production, especially in Punjab, Haryana, and Uttar Pradesh.
 Major milestones in this undertaking were the development of high-yielding varieties of wheat, and rust resistant strains of wheat.